 His recordings include music by Antonio Lotti with OSP and chamber choir The Syred Consort on the Delphian label (selected as BBC Radio 3 Record Review’s ‘Disc of the Week’, and chosen as one of Presto Classical’s Top Ten CDs of 2016), a disc of music for strings with OSP (premiere recordings of Elgar, Malcolm Arnold and Robert Simpson), the DVD/Blu-ray recording of Neil Brand’s score for Hitchcock’s The Lodger for The Criterion Collection, and a recording of his own work, Bach Dreams, with the Deutsches Kammerorchester Berlin on the Neue Meister label.

-In addition to his work as a conductor, Ben Palmer is in demand as a composer, arranger and orchestrator.
-Recent commissions include the Deutsches Kammerorchester Berlin, the Haydn Society of Great Britain, Woking Choral Society, the English Music Festival and London Russian Ballet School.
+In addition to his work as a conductor, he is in great demand as a composer, arranger and orchestrator.
+Recent commissions include the Deutsches Kammerorchester Berlin, the Haydn Society of Great Britain, Woking Choral Society and the English Music Festival.
 His music has been performed by such ensembles as Birmingham Contemporary Music Group, the City of London Sinfonia and the Fibonacci Sequence, in venues including the Royal Albert Hall, Cadogan Hall and St John's Smith Square, and as far afield as South Korea.

-A trumpeter and composer by training, he studied music at the University of Birmingham, graduating with first class honours in 2003.
-He stayed on at Birmingham to complete an MPhil in composition with Vic Hoyland, before moving to London in 2005 to study at the Royal Academy of Music with Simon Bainbridge.
-He is more than halfway through his lifetime ambition to conduct all 107 Haydn symphonies.
+A trumpeter and composer by training, he studied music at the University of Birmingham, graduating with first class honours in 2003, staying on at Birmingham to complete an MPhil in composition with Vic Hoyland, before moving to London in 2005 to study at the Royal Academy of Music with composer Simon Bainbridge.
+He was made an Associate of the Royal Academy of Music (ARAM) in 2017, and is more than halfway through his lifetime ambition to conduct all 107 Haydn symphonies.